-Tate & Lyle is a global provider of ingredients and solutions for the food and beverage industries, operating from 58 locations worldwide.
-As at 31 March 2024, we employed over 3,300 people globally.
+Tate & Lyle is a global provider of ingredients and solutions for the food and beverage industries, operating from 75 locations worldwide.
 The Company is headquartered in London, UK.

-As at 31 March 2024, we had manufacturing operations comprising one corn wet mill in the US and two in Europe, a SPLENDA® Sucralose facility in the US, two dietary fibre plants and one stevia production plant in China, a stevia production line in the US, a tapioca modified starch plant in Thailand, and a number of other ingredient processing plants and blending facilities worldwide.
-We also had a global network of 17 Customer Innovation and Collaboration Centres (labs), one of which is also includes our global innovation hub, the Commercial and Food Innovation Centre in Chicago, US; and a network of offices worldwide.
+As at 31 March 2025, we employed over 5,000 people globally and had manufacturing operations as follows:

+- One corn wet mill in the US and two corn wet mills in Europe. - Two pectin facilities in Europe (one of which also produces carrageenan) and one in Brazil. - A sucralose facility in the US. - Two dietary fibre plants in China. - A citrus peel processing plant in Brazil. - One stevia facility in China and a stevia production line in the US. - Two speciality gums facilities in the US and one in China. - Tapioca starch facility in Thailand. - A seaweed sourcing entity in Zanzibar. - A number of other smaller ingredient processing plants and blending facilities worldwide.

+We also had a global network of 21 Customer Innovation and Collaboration Centres (labs); 8 Research Centres; and a network of offices worldwide.
 Further information on our structure and business is made available on our website at www.tateandlyle.com.